Doug Routley of the NDP has been re-elected as MLA in Nanaimo-North Cowichan, keeping the seat for the party.

 BC Liberal candidate Duck Paterson extended his congratulations to his opponents.

 “I respect both of them very much for letting their names stand, and I congratulate Doug for another go round at it.”

 Paterson said that he wants to see a plan from the NDP to strengthen the economy, and a plan for the province to overcome deficits imposed by the COVID-19 pandemic.

 As of Oct.
 23, 9,956 vote-by-mail packages had been issued to registered voters in the riding.
 There are a total of 40,266 registered voters in Nanaimo-North Cowichan.

-Election night results show the NDP had won or were leading in 55 of 87 ridings, marking the first B.C.
-NDP majority in 24 years.
-The Liberals had won or were leading in 29, and the Greens had won or were leading in three ridings.
+Election night results show the NDP had won or were leading in 55 of 87 seats, marking the first BC NDP majority in 24 years.
+The BC Liberal Party had won or was leading in 29, and the BC Green Party had won or was leading in three seats.

 Provincewide, 724,279 mail-in ballots had been sent out, and there are 3,485,858 registered voters.
 Once mail-in ballots are counted, it may shift the election results.

 Mail-in ballots will be counted by hand, starting in 13 days.